madushag/MyFarm/README.md

 The session was divided in three parts: 1) Why is this Sprint valuable, 2) What can be done this Sprint and 3) How will the chosen work get done:

 #### 1) Why is this Sprint Valuable
-This sprint is valuable because we have a much better understanding of what will bring value to our farmer stakeholder and to our customer stakeholder.
-We have pivoted from our first Sprint, and have a better understanding of our capacity.
-The forecast this time around should be better.
+This sprint is valuable because we now have a good base product, where our stakeholders can start to see the value that this solution would bring.
+In this sprint we will focus on adding functionality to make the application easier to use for the customer, and to provide them with enhancements to make the experience better.

 Based on the feedback from Ari and Vijaya, the team reworked the stories in the backlog, and resorted them based on what is most valuable to our stakeholder.
 The stories were also assigned story points based on our prior experience.